What is IoT? Industries and Examples of Applications

 4) Voice & Facial recognition

-Improvements in voice recognition, languages and accents are what have enabled the development of personal assistants such as Siri, OK Google or Amazon's Alexa which have invaded our daily lives.
+Improvements in voice recognition, languages, and accents are what have enabled the development of personal assistants such as Siri, OK Google, or Amazon's Alexa which have invaded our daily lives.
 We can now give orders to our connected objects and see them react accordingly.

-The same goes for photo sensors, which precision has improved to reach levels of resolution allowing precise identification of the world around us.
+The same goes for photo sensors, which precision has improved to reach levels of a resolution allowing precise identification of the world around us.